benyeoh/grownup/klassterfork/README.md

 ktf currently uses **Tensorflow 2.5.0**.

-For development within the project itself, including running functional tests and notebooks and other ktf package scripts, it is not necessary to install the ktf package.
-All scripts and notebooks defined within the `klassterfork/python` subdirectory should be able to run as-is.

-For external development using the ktf package, you must first install the package with `pip install --force-reinstall .`.
+For external development using the ktf package, you must either install the package with `pip install --force-reinstall .`, or make sure that `klassterfork` is in your `PYTHON_PATH`.

 ## 3. Architecture
 The architecture of ktf encourages breaking up an implementation into reusable "components" rather than a single monolithic feature.